MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 #### Combine multi-zone and multi-region approaches

-You can also combine multi-zone and multi-region approaches.
+You should combine multi-zone and multi-region statements if your business requirements demand such a solution.
 For example, you might deploy zone-redundant components into each region and also configure replication between the regions.
-Configuring this type of approach can be complicated, and this approach can be expensive, but for some solutions it provides a very high degree of reliability.
+For some solutions, this approach provides a very high degree of reliability.
+However, configuring this type of approach can be complicated, and this approach can be expensive.

 > [!IMPORTANT]
 > Mission-critical workloads should use both multiple availability zones *and* multiple regions.
 For more information about the considerations that you should give when designing mission-critical workloads, see [Mission-critical workload documentation](../mission-critical/index.yml).